nyundoan1/nyundoan1/README.md

  RTL Design and verification a 64-bit timer via APB protocol with Register

 - **[Parallel to serial verification](https://github.com/nyundoan1/parallel-to-serial-verification)** *(11/2025)*
-  Read Spec, building the verify plan and then write testbench base on the vplan (RTL encrypted)
+  Read specification, building the verify plan and then write testbench base on the vplan (RTL encrypted)

 - **[Simple UART Protocol](https://github.com/nyundoan1/simple-uart-rtl-and-testbench)** *(03/2024)*
  RTL design of UART protocol and simple testbench to simulation